rubicco/Video-Part-Recommender/README.md

 # Short Documentation:

-This application works with subtitles, divide a whole subtitle which belongs to a youtube video and classify tags by using Google APIs.
+This application is written in Python.
+Splits videos to meaningful parts and recommends parts according to parts of users watched.
+It uses Google APIs to get the text from the video and classify possible parts of video which are separated from this text.
+Flask micro-framework is used to create a user client.

 ## Output Folder: